dimk00z/Async-5.-Connect-to-chat-GUI/README.md

 This is a solution of the task to connect to a chat using async python libraries.

-There are two scripts:

-`chat_listener.py` - allows to write all chat messages to file

-`chat_writer.py` - uses for sending messages to the chat.

 ## How to install

 Python version required: 3.7+